 You can enter as many flights into the XC League as you like, but only your six best will count.
 The permissible types of flight can be split into three categories: Standard Flights, Circuit Flights and Declared Flights.

 The minimum distances for flight types and leagues are shown below.
-Clubs may set their own minimum distances, except for Declared Flights, and these can be checked by clicking the League Info link above the club league table.
+These can also be seen by clicking the League Info link above each league table.

 25km | 25km | 25km |

 Multipliers are awarded for Circuit and Declared Flights as these are generally more difficult to achieve.
-Clubs may set their own multipliers and these can be checked by clicking the League Info link above the club league table.
+These can also be seen by clicking the League Info link above each league table.

 15km | 1.5 | 1.5 | |